tulXoro/zh-obfuscator/README.md

 ### What is it

-This is a small script that obfuscates identifiers with their Chinese equivalent.
+This is a script meant to be used on programming files.
+It obfuscates identifiers with their (near) Chinese equivalent.

 ### How it works